danielakomenda/ML2-ExamProject/README.md

 The text is created with the openai-API.
 I used prompt engineering with a few shot dataset.
 All entries are anonymized, so there will be no name sent to openai.
 The text will be displayed in the frontend with the name.
-(TODO) If you are not yet happy with the text, you can write your own prompt to give openai specific information, how you would like to change the text.
+If you are not yet happy with the text, you can write your own prompt to give openai specific information, how you would like to change the text.
+(TODO)
 You can also write your own text.
-(TODO)
+If you write your own text the Cosine-Similarity will be calculated between the openAI-recommended-text and your own one.
 If you are happy with the text, it will be stored in the Database with the rest of the semester-data.